MerosCrypto/Meros/docs/Protocol/Lattice.md

 amount must be less than or equal to the sender's Account's balance, after all Entries with a lower nonce are confirmed.
 The output's Account's balance, when combined with amount, must be lower than the max value of an uint64.

-The proof must satisfy the following check:
+The proof must satisfy the following check, where `sendDifficulty` is the Sends' spam filter's difficulty (described in the Consensus documentation):

 ```
 Argon2d(